-This position is responsible for planning, establishing, implementing and maintaining all environmental, Department of Homeland Security (DHS) and Department of Transportation (DOT) programs at the site to insure compliance with all federal, state and local regulations.
+This position is responsible for planning, establishing, implementing and maintaining all environmental programs at the site to ensure compliance with all federal, state and local regulations.
 This role reports to the EHS Manager and acts as a back up to the EHS Manager in their absence.

 I. Leadership Responsibilities